MartinJindra/docker_nextcloud/README.md

 docker-compose pull
 ```

-Edit the [docker-compose.yml](docker-compose.yml) file.
+Edit the [.env](.env) file.
 Replace any TODO with secure and strong passwords and replace any links or domains with your own.

 Initialize some configuration files for the nginx-reverse proxy with [init.sh](init.sh).
 This is important so that larger files can be uploaded.